IraqOfficial Name: Republic of Iraq

 - Obtain a residency stamp

-Blood Test: All visitors and new residents to Iraq, with the exception of those travelling on a tourist visa, must have a blood test for HIV and hepatitis within 10 days of arrival or face a USD $125 fine.
+Blood Test: All visitors and new residents to Iraq, with the exception of those travelling on a tourist visa, must have a blood test for HIV and hepatitis within 10 days of arrival or face a fine.
 The test must then be repeated every 90 days while in Iraq.
 Guidance on where to go for the blood test is available at the airport upon arrival.
 In the Kurdistan Region, travelers only need to have this blood test if staying for more than 15 days.

-Residency Stamp: There is a USD $420 penalty for visitors who do not obtain the required residency stamp within their first 10 days in country.
+Residency Stamp: There is a high-cost penalty for visitors who do not obtain the required residency stamp within their first 10 days in country.
 Visitors staying less than 10 days do not require this stamp.
 A U.S. citizen who plans to stay longer than two months must apply at the Residency Office for an extension.

 Private U.S. Citizens Traveling for Work: U.S. citizens traveling to Iraq for the purpose of employment should check with their employers and with the Embassy of Iraq in Washington, D.C. for any special entry or exit requirements related to employment.